PaddlePaddle/PaddleX/docs/module_usage/tutorials/ocr_modules/text_image_unwarping.en.md

     * `Pdparams2safetensors.input_path`: Path to the input `.pdparams` weight file (or a directory containing one)
     * `Pdparams2safetensors.output_dir`: Output directory for the converted `safetensors` model

-After conversion, the output directory will contain `model.safetensors`, `config.json`, `inference.yml`, and other files ready for inference.
+After conversion, the output directory will contain `model.safetensors`, `config.json`, `preprocess_config.json`, `inference.yml`, and other files ready for inference.

-Models supporting weight conversion in this module: `UVDoc`.

 For other related parameters, please refer to [PaddleX Common Model Configuration Parameters](../../instructions/config_parameters_common.en.md).